Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Are you setting yourself up for success... or failure?

 In the words of Tony Robbins, “Progress equals happiness.”
 We need to feel like we’re working toward a goal to ultimately feel fulfilled and joyful in life.
-But sometimes we fall short.
-Everyone fails from time to time, but if you find yourself consistently not reaching or giving up on your goals, maybe it’s time to find a new way to set your intentions.
+Sometimes we fall short of our goals, and that’s OK.
+Everyone fails from time to time – it’s part of the journey to building the magnificent life you desire.
+However, if you find yourself consistently not reaching or giving up on your goals, maybe it’s time to find a new way to set your intentions.

 What are S.M.A.R.T. goals?

+Wondering how to set SMART goals?
 Let’s say your goal is to make more money in the next year.
-In order to stick with your goal and achieve it, you need to look at it through the S.M.A.R.T. lens.
+In order to stick with your goal and achieve it, you need to look at it according to the SMART goals format:

 Saying you “want to earn more” is too vague.
 Pick a number for how much money you want to earn.
 Do you want to start making $150,000 per year, $500,000, $1 million?
 Set a clear number that will enable you to track your progress.
-As you work toward this goal, visualize your specific outcome.
+Having a specific goal is helpful in two ways: You can better visualize your outcome – imagine all those zeroes in your bank account – and you will know for sure when you’ve achieved it.

+Setting an achievable goal means choosing an objective that, while it requires you to push yourself, is also attainable.
 If you pick a goal that you know is outrageous – say you’re currently earning $30,000 and want to earn $5 million next year – you’re most likely not going to achieve it.
-Pick a goal that requires effort on your end, but is actually achievable as well.
-When you create a goal that’s too lofty, you might begin to feel that it’s impossible and eventually give up.
+When you create a goal that’s too lofty, you might begin to feel that it’s impossible, and eventually give up.

 5. Time frame

-The final S.M.A.R.T. principle is setting a clear time frame in which you can achieve your goal.
+The final principle in the SMART goals definition is setting a clear time frame in which you can achieve your goal.
 Give yourself a reasonable amount of time to accomplish your goal.
 Do you think you can start earning your desired salary in six months, one year or two years?
 Having a clear time frame is essential for checking your progress along the way to reaching your goal.
+If you don’t reach your goal within the time frame, then it’s time to reassess: Was your goal achievable and realistic?
+Was your time frame too short?
+Or did you simply not give it your all?
+There’s nothing wrong with re-setting your goals, as long as you have clarity on why you didn’t meet them.

-When you make your goals a must, chunk them down and prioritize them, commit to and schedule your massive action plan, track and measure your progress and celebrate your progress, you’re being S.M.A.R.T. in how you set yourself up for success.
+When you make your goals a must, chunk them down and prioritize them, commit to and schedule your massive action plan, track and measure your progress and celebrate your wins, you’re being SMART in how you set yourself up for success.